 Migration steps

-Self-host Medusa (Docker + Postgres + Redis) or sign up for Cloud.
+Self-host Medusa via Docker plus Postgres plus Redis, or sign up for Medusa Cloud Starter.

-Run parallel for 60-90 days before cancelling Saleor.
+Run parallel with Saleor for sixty-to-ninety days before cancelling.

-Not for: Medusa is the wrong fit for Python-heavy teams or those who prefer GraphQL-first; Saleor or Vendure fit those better.
+Not for: Medusa is the wrong fit for Python-heavy teams or platforms that need a mature first-class GraphQL surface; staying with Saleor or moving to Vendure is correct for those.

 Strengths